Morning, Monday, 29th April 2019

-This timely seminar will examine the next steps for the implementation of the T-Level programme with the Education and Childcare, Digital, and Construction T-Levels due to be taught from 2020 and with Government currently consulting on funding arrangements for the delivery of T-Levels from 2020 onwards.
+This timely conference will examine the next steps for the implementation of the T-Level programme, as stakeholders prepare for the first wave of T-Levels due to be taught from 2020 and with Government currently consulting on funding arrangements for the delivery of T-Levels from 2020 onwards.

 The conference will be an opportunity to discuss key themes emerging from Ofqual’s recently published final consultation on their regulatory approach to the new qualifications - and follows the initial consultation which confirmed that the regulator will allow students to take exams more than once throughout the year, allowing them to resit without delay.

-The meeting will also consider the assessment and regulation format more widely, including the potential impact of moving to a single awarding body per qualification as the Department for Education launches a competition inviting bids to win the right to develop, deliver and award the first three qualifications - alongside concerns surrounding the potential complexity of the new grading system and the potential impact of a further set of exams in the summer period, and issues around different assessment measures across various subjects.
+Attendees will also consider the assessment and regulation format more widely, including the potential impact of moving to a single awarding body per qualification following the announcement by the Department for Education of the awarding bodies that will develop, deliver and award the first three qualifications - alongside concerns surrounding the potential complexity of the new grading system and the potential impact of a further set of exams in the summer period, and issues around different assessment measures across various subjects.

 Further sessions assess how to prepare the teaching workforce for delivery alongside the teaching of other qualifications, and whether changes are needed to initial teacher training in preparation for T-Levels - as well as what is needed to ensure that T-Levels deliver on their objective parity of esteem with A-Levels.